yrwq/ccc/README.md

 The symbol can be any character, or any string.

-Running `clr` without a symbol, the default symbol will be used.
+If you run `clr` without a symbol, the default symbol will be used.

 To define a default symbol, you can use an environment variable: